Oracle: AI bet leads to rising debt and share price pressure

 Oracle’s primary sources of revenue are derived from the following business segments:

-On 10 March, Oracle Corporation published its Q3 2025 financial results for the period ending 28 February 2025.
+On 10 March, Oracle Corporation released its Q3 2025 financial results for the period ended 28 February 2025.
 Below are the key figures:

 • Revenue: 14.13 billion USD (+6%)